 Lidia Kenig-Scher painted while Jim Flavin played various instruments.
 Here, Jim improvises on the didgeridoo while below it singing bowls respond sympathetically.

-After we shared tea in her living room, Lidia Kenig-Scher worked in her studio as Jim Flavin played a variety of instruments in the next room and videographer, Jeff Klein, captured the action.
-The materials, tools, and effort involved lent a grounded, down to earth quality to this multimedia dialogue.
+After we shared tea in her living room, Lidia Kenig-Scher worked on the painting in her studio as Jim Flavin played a variety of instruments in the next room and videographer, Jeff Klein, captured the action.
+The materials, tools, and physical effort gave a grounded, down to earth quality to this multimedia dialogue.
 The video shows how the rhythms and the feeling of the music influenced Lidia’s brush strokes.
-Jim mentioned feeling a connection even though he could not see the painting.
+Jim mentioned feeling connected to the painting process even though he could not see the painting as it evolved.

 The tea we drank at the start of the second session had four ingredients.
 Since there were also four of us, that seemed a great metaphor for our communal awareness that retained what we each contributed to the blend.

-The video shows a particularly vivid example of the stages described by Mitchell Kossak in Attunement in Expressive Arts Therapy: Toward an Understanding of Embodied Empathy where periods of seeking safety and risk taking ultimately result in an experience of the universal.
-Lidia had put up a quote about the wisdom of trusting emergence rather than forcing things on her studio wall some time ago.
+We experienced a particularly vivid example of the stages described by Mitchell Kossak in Attunement in Expressive Arts Therapy: Toward an Understanding of Embodied Empathy where periods of seeking safety and risk taking ultimately result in an experience of the universal.
+Some time ago, Lidia had put up a quote about the wisdom of trusting emergence rather than forcing things on her studio wall.
 Jeff trained his camera on that quote and his comment about how well that quote expressed what happened the previous day is included in the video soundtrack.

-After the doubt, empathic support, and effortless expansive creative flow, the completion of the painting recognized by a hug, felt particularly powerful.
-That hug also symbolized the closeness the practice supported.
-I could not help but be grateful that we were capturing all that on video.
+After the doubt and empathic support, followed by effortless expansive flow, the completion of the painting recognized by a hug, felt particularly powerful.
+That hug also perfectly symbolizes the closeness the practice supports.
+I could not help but be grateful that we had captured all of it on video.

 I am glad we discussed our common belief that creativity is not just for professional artists.
 Nor is it just for the young.
 Contrary to what younger people might believe, older adults can actually experience reduced anxiety and increased life satisfaction; they may no longer care as much about what others think about them, bringing a new and most welcome sense of freedom that supports creativity.
 In fact older adults bring a number of gifts to tea and dialogue practice.
-Creative tea and dialogue is certainly not just for professionals as this joyous example of collaborative storytelling with musical emphasis.
+Creative tea and dialogue is certainly not just for professionals as is clear from this joyous example of collaborative storytelling with musical emphasis.

 I am most grateful for the generosity of these talented artists: